haoyuchou/Netflix-Clone-with-test-and-typescript/README.md

 # The project is built with:

-Next.js <br />
+‧ Next.js <br />
-TypeScript for type checking_
+‧ TypeScript for type checking <br />
-Jest for unit testing_
+‧ Jest for unit testing <br />
-Tailwindcss for styling_
+‧ Tailwindcss for styling <br />
-GitHub Actions for Continuous Integration
+‧ GitHub Actions for Continuous Integration

 # Next.js + Tailwind CSS Example